meshcat-dev/meshcat/Readme.md

 4. Try it out!
 You can load the bundled `main.min.js` in your own application, or you can open up `dist/index.html` in your browser.

 Note that due to caching, you may need to do a hard refresh (shift+F5 or ctrl+shift+R) in your browser to reload the updated javascript bundle.

+To maintain consistent codestyle, we use the [JavaScript Standard Style](https://github.com/standard/standard), which is enforced by a pre-commit hook (via CI).
+The pre-commit can be run locally via:
+`pre-commit run --all-files`